Author & Thought Leader Step Back from the Baggage Claim

 Before joining Children’s Health, Besse served as VP of HR for Belo Corp, one of the largest publicly traded broadcast companies.
 She also served as VP at Perot Systems Corporation, a global provider of technology-based business solutions and executive VP of people strategy at ClubCorp.

 Besse earned a bachelor of arts in applied business administration from Dallas Baptist University.

 VP, Human Resources Trinity Industries, Inc.

-In her role as corporate vice president, Kathryn Collins provides leadership in the development of actionable strategies for the company’s human resources function.
+Kathryn Collins is the vice president of human resources at Trinity Industries Inc. and provides leadership in the development of actionable strategies for the company’s human resources function.